College Scholarships For Teens: 6 Different Types to Look For

 6) College Financial Aid: All the colleges across the nation have a financial aid office.
 If you apply to a school with early action, early decision, or rolling admissions, you will probably get a letter congratulating you on your acceptance, and also a merit aid scholarship if you qualify for it.
 Merit aid is based on grades.
 Not all schools give them, and the Ivy League schools do not.
 The schools that do give merit aid scholarships will usually have an earlier deadline than the regular admission deadline.
 If you don't apply to the school before the merit aid deadline, you will miss your chance.
 To find out if the schools you wish to apply to have a merit aid deadline, look the school up online and find the link for financial aid.
 It should be listed there.

 If you miss the deadline to receive merit aid, you can still be admitted to the school, but will only be eligible for possible financial aid, not merit aid.
 The other type of college financial aid is financial aid based on the FAFSA information you have filled out.
-Everyone should fill out a FAFSA even if you don't think you'll be eligible for aid.
+Everyone should fill out an FAFSA even if you don't think you'll be eligible for aid.
 You never know until you apply.FAFSA stands for Free Application for Federal Student Aid.
-You can apply for it starting on January 1st of your senior year of high school.The website can be found at www.fafsa.ed.gov/ Many schools have FAFSA deadlines as well, so you also want to keep track of that so you don't miss it.
+You can apply for it starting on January 1st of your senior year of high school.The website can be found at www.fafsa.ed.gov/ Many schools have FAFSA deadlines as well, so you also want to keep track of that, so you don't miss it.
 The deadlines usually run anywhere from February 1st through March 15th, but it is up to each college to choose their deadline.
 As with merit aid, if you miss the FAFSA deadline, you will miss your chance at federal aid.
 When you get your acceptance letters from colleges, usually at the end of March or on April 1st, it will have your financial aid package listed.
-This could include merit aid from a rolling decision school that is telling you later in the Spring that you've been accepted.
+The financial aid package could include merit aid from a rolling decision school that is telling you later in the Spring that you've been accepted there as a stident.
 It could also include grants ( money that you don't need to pay back), scholarships ( also money that you don't need to pay back), work study ( students can usually earn up to $2,000 in a school year by working part time on campus),and any student or parent loans you qualify for.

 It's important to mention here that if you DO get accepted to a college that doesn't offer you financial aid, or not enough to be able to cover your costs, you or your parents should make an appointment with a financial aid officer at the college as soon as possible.
 Have a heart to heart discussion with them about the need for more money for you to attend that college.
 If you live too far away for an office visit, a phone call will do.
 They prefer that the phone calls come from the student though as that is the person the school will be most connected to.
 If the money is available, they will try to give you more, depending on the circumstances.
 The FAFSA is based on the previous year's tax information, and if a family situation has changed, such as a parent being laid off, or retiring, the amount of aid granted could go up if the financial aid officer is aware of the situation.